-Of course with this opportunity comes great responsibility to keep your navigation simple and intuitive.
+Of course, with this opportunity comes the great responsibility to keep your navigation simple and intuitive.
 You don’t want to link to every page and resource on your intranet just because you can.
 Review your intranet statistics and analytics to understand which areas of the intranet your employees use the most or even expose areas of our intranet that are not heavily utilized that could benefit your employees further.

 Effective Navigation & Information Architecture

 Good information architecture and good navigation complement each other in a synergistic way.
 While both aspects are important to a successful intranet, neither piece necessarily drives the other.
-In fact, as you build out your intranet you should decouple the planning for each in a way that keeps the organization information architecture choices separate from the navigation decisions.
+In fact, as you build out your intranet you should decouple the planning for each in a way that keeps the organization’s information architecture choices separate from the navigation decisions.